abid010/calculator/README.md

-Calculator uses css html and js.
+Calculator Using  CSS HTML and JS.